Nadia982/swim-infolink/README.md

 #### Logo
 The logo is positioned in the top left-hand corner in clear, high contrast text, so that visitors can easily identify the site.
 Clicking on the logo will link the visitor to the homepage.

+#### Navigation bar
+The navigation bar is positioned in the top right-hand corner and is the same on every page for ease of navigation.
+The active link is has a different background colour to the non-active links, and the background colour of the links changes on hover.
+The menu changes into a burger bar menu icon for smaller screen sizes.

+#### Background hero image
+The large background hero image of rippling swimming pool waves spans the width of the screen and complements the website's subject matter of swimming pools and water.

+#### Inset image in hero container
+The inset image in the hero area of a child swimming joyfully illustrates the fun and happiness that swimming can bring.

+#### Hero text
+The hero text overlaid on the hero image summarises the purpose of the website.